Balad al-Sheikh: 1948 Palestine war

 Following the attacks, the Jewish transportation stopped for a while to travel through the village.
 The transportation from Haifa to Nesher, Yagur and Jezreel Valley travelled through Check Post junction, Krayot, Kfar Hasidim and Yagur.

 On December 30, 1947, a grenade attack by Irgun killed 6 Arab civilians in front of the Haifa Oil Refinery, after which the Arab crowd went in and killed 39 Jewish refinery workers.
 On December 31, 1947, the Balad Al Sheikh massacre occurred in which 170 men from the Palmach entered the village with orders to 'encircle the village, harm the largest possible number of men, damage property, and refrain from attacking women and children.'
 Despite these orders, women and children were counted among the dead with dozens of houses destroyed.
 According to Israeli historian Aryeh Yitzhaki, the attack was carried out by a combination of Palmach and Haganah forces who entered the town and fought mostly inside the houses, resulting in mostly non-combatant casualties.
 Following the attack, on January 7, 1948, part of the residents of the village left and were replaced by Arab volunteers who came from Haifa to defend the village.

 In early April 1948, a unit of the Arab Legion that had garrisoned the village left the area.
 This led the villagers to abandon the houses in the southeastern part of the village, near the Legion camp and move to the village center.

 On April 22, after the Battle of Haifa, the vast majority of Haifa's non-Jewish fled in attempt to avoid the violence of the Haganah and other armed Zionist militias.
 At the same time, many of Balad ash-Sheikh's residents left the village, including women and children.

 On April 24, 1948, the Carmeli Brigade a unit of the Haganah surrounded the village, asking the residents to hand over all their weapons.
 They handed them 22 old and useless rifles and asked for ceasefire.
 The Haganah replied that they should hand over all their weapons.
 The residents did not reply, instead they asked the British Army for help.
 On April 25, at 05:00 AM, the Haganah fired several shells from three-inch mortars.
 Many adults male fled and left the women and children behind.
 A British army unit that came at 06:00 reported that there was almost no return fire from the village.
 The British advised the villagers to leave the village and they did it with British escort.

+According to a February 26, 2026 Haaretz investigation, the released archival materials also describe cases of deliberate killings carried out as acts of revenge for the deaths of Jewish fighters, including at Balad al-Shaykh.
+The report states that in some instances violence was motivated by retaliatory impulses following the loss of comrades during combat operations.

 In 1949, Balad Al-Sheikh was resettled by Israelis who occupied most of the Arab houses, renaming the area Tel Chanan, which is now considered part of the Nesher township.